jaensen/ABIS-SmartApp-Server/server/readme.md

 ### AbisServer
 The ABIS Server mainly hosts the different runtime representatives of Singleton-, Profile- and Companion-Agents and allows them to communicate with each other.
-It's source can be found at [src/core/abisServer.ts](src/core/abisServer.ts) and it consists of different components that will be described shortly:
+It's source can be found at [src/core/abisServer.ts](src/core/abisServer.ts) and it consists of different components that should be described shortly:

 * **AgentHost**
   The [AgentHost](src/core/agentHost.ts)'s sole responsibility is to start _[RuntimeAgents](../agents/src/runtimeAgent.ts)_